-This Section was discussed at length t the February 2006 Drafting Meeting and the Reporters were directed to attempt to revise the Section in accordance with their sense of the Committee.
-The only two revisions on which there was little or no direct discussion are adding subsection (c)(3) and deleting "initial" in subsection (d)(2).
-Language similar to that found in (c)(3) is common in cooperative statutes.
+This Section was discussed at length at t the February 2006 Drafting Meeting and the Reporters were directed to attempt to revise the Section in accordance with their sense of the Committee.
+The only two revisions on which there was little or no direct discussion are adding the language following "capital assets" in subsection (c)(2)(3) and deleting "initial" in subsection (d)(2).
+Language similar to that found in the added language in (c)(2)(3) is common in cooperative statutes.
 The addition is meant to be aspirational and is wholly consistent with many comments at the February 2006 meeting.